Content on this page was generated by AI and has not been manually reviewed.

 Do Edge VPN extensions leak my real IP via WebRTC?

 Many extensions include WebRTC safeguards, but you should enable the WebRTC protection feature and verify with a WebRTC leak test.
-Proton vpn google extension

 Can I use Edge VPN extensions on mobile browsers?

 Some providers offer Edge-compatible extensions on mobile browsers that support extensions.
 Otherwise, use the provider’s mobile VPN app for edge-like protection on mobile.
+Thunder vpn windows setup and optimization guide for Windows users 2026

 Do VPN extensions affect browser cookies and sites’ tracking?